Sir Peter Lampl

 Sir Harvey McGrath

-Kasia has over 25 years’ experience in investment banking and private equity, in the UK, US and Europe, including with Hanover Investors, Prospect Investment Management, the Sutton Company, CSFB and Goldman Sachs.
-She is currently active in private equity investments, sits on a number of PLC boards and is involved in various businesses in Poland.
+Kasia has over 30 years’ experience in investment banking and private equity, in the UK, US and Europe.
+She is currently active in early stage investing, is involved in various businesses in Poland and has sat on a number of PLC boards.
 Kasia holds a MSc degree in Engineering/Economics from Cambridge University and an MBA from the Stanford Business School.

 Martin Sullivan OBE